- What is Dark Chocolate?

 Direct trade often leads to higher wages for farmers, more sustainability, and better farming practices.

-You want to look for dark chocolate bars that have minimal ingredients that are also organic and have been ethically sourced.
+Look for dark chocolates that have minimal ingredients that are organic and have been ethically sourced.

 What is Dark Chocolate